ThousandBirdsInc/chidori/README.md

 Chidori is under the MIT license.
 See the [LICENSE](LICENSE) for more information.

 ## Help us out!
-Please star the GitHub repo and give us feedback in [discord](https://discord.gg/CJwKsPSgew)!
+Please star the GitHub repo and join our [discord](https://discord.gg/CJwKsPSgew)!